SDSS J135646.10+102609.0: Characteristics

 SDSS J135646.10+102609.0 is a merger product between two colliding galaxies, namely a disk galaxy and an elliptical galaxy.
 The galaxy has a luminosity of L_{bol} ≈ 10^{46} erg s^{−1} with an estimated black hole mass of M ~ 10^{8} M_{Θ}.

 SDSS J135646.10+102609.0 has two active nuclei found merging, with a projected separation of only 2.4 or ~ 2.5 kiloparsecs.
 While nothing is known about the south nucleus, the north nucleus is classified a type 2 quasar and is the main galaxy merger member.
 Its host is a massive early-type galaxy or an ETG for short, with a position angle of 156 degrees.
 With a stellar population mainly made up of old stars, the star formation rate of the galaxy derived from infrared luminosity is 69 M_{Θ} yr^{−1} according to a Atacama Large Millimeter Array (ALMA) sample.
 This high star formation rate indicates a consequence of an ongoing merger.

 The north nucleus is heavily obscured.
 It was originally found during the Sloan Digital Sky Survey based on its [ O III] λ5007 emission.
 The north nucleus also has an average velocity dispersion value of 160 km s^{−1}.
 According to B-I color map of the galaxy using HST/WFC 3 images, astronomers found a dust lane crossing its nucleus with its position angle matching with the oxocarbon major axis.
 Using spatial scales, they were able to find the north nucleus has redder optical colors.

 In addition, the north nucleus contains a compact rotating disk and an extended tidal arm.
-Both components contain molecular gas mass of M_{mol} ≈ 3 x 10^{8} M_{Θ} and M_{mol} ≈ 5 x 10^{8} M_{Θ}.
+Both components contain molecular gas mass of M_{mol} ≈ 3 × 10^{8} M_{Θ} and M_{mol} ≈ 5 × 10^{8} M_{Θ}.
 Further investigations from ALMA also pointed out the tidal arm is the largest molecular tidal feature, implying a small chance of shock dissociation.

 Further investigations also shows the presence of soft X-ray emission around the quasar nucleus of SDSS J135646.10+102609.0, extending by 20 kiloparsecs (kpc).
 This is interpreted as thermal gas with a luminosity of LX ≈ 10^{42} erg s^{−1} and temperature of KT ≈ 280 eV.
 With a faint X-ray luminosity of ~ 10, this suggests the X-ray emission is controlled by either photoionization or shocked emission via a quasar-driven superwind.
 A study also mentions the superwind driven by the quasar is prototypical.